-Read Deuteronomy 4:39-40: 6:3.
-18. Put into your own words what
+Read Deuteronomy 4:39-40; 6:3, 18.
+Put into your own words what advantages we gain by being obedient to the Lord's counsel.

 When a friend with a green thumb tells us which plants will do well in that dry, sunny corner of our garden, our friend is not trying to shame us or to point out the barrenness in that part of our garden.
 The friend simply wants our yard to be as beautiful as possible.
 The same is true with God.
 Just as we enjoy conversation with close friends and loved ones, so God loves to talk with us.
 But He also wants to give us careful prompting for how to navigate our way through life with the least possible trauma and the greatest possible delight.